-This sweet potato macaroni and cheese is incredibly creamy and sneaks in a little added nutrition thanks to the sweet potato!
+This sweet potato mac and cheese is incredibly creamy and sneaks in a little added nutrition thanks to the sweet potato!
 With gluten-free and whole grain options.

 What’s better than cheese + carbs?
 More cheese + carbs!
-Next time I make this mac and cheese, I’m also going to make these Gluten-free Cheddar Herb Muffins from Fearless Dining to go along with it.
+Next time I make this sweet potato mac and cheese, I’m also going to make these Gluten-free Cheddar Herb Muffins from Fearless Dining to go along with it.
+This gluten-free sweet potato casserole would also be awesome!

-Sweet Potato Macaroni and Cheese (gluten-free, whole grain options)
+Sweet Potato Mac and Cheese (gluten-free, whole grain options)

 - Prep Time: